mrabobi/WWW/README.md

 ## Description

 The SmartHome application was created with the purpose of helping the smart devices owners manage and control them in an easy and user-friendly way.
 The owner can register his own devices (smart bulbs, smart locks, thermostats) and then monitor them and send commands. ( ex. change the color of the bulb or set a different room temperature) Another feature is to allow the owners to form groups of other users and grant them rights to control their devices.

+Addtional information about the project architecture and features can be found in the Resources folder.

 ## Technologies